ChainedStudio/ChainedStudio/README.md

 ## What I'm Currently Working On📌

 - Finishing my Software Development degree
-- Building a teleportation plugin for Minecraft 1.21.1 on Paper API (Java)
+- Building a plugin library for Minecraft servers that simplify management

 ---